-AVON, MA (WHDH) - A serious crash on Route 24 by the Brockton-Avon line left three injured and delayed the morning commute.
+AVON, MASS.
+(WHDH) - A serious crash on Route 24 by the Brockton-Avon line left three injured and delayed the morning commute.

 Brockton and Avon Fire Departments responded to the scene early Friday morning.